ChiragKalra/Organiso/README.md

 Organiso is an android app for classifying SMSs into common categories like priority, personal, transactions, advertisements, spam.
 It is designed to replace the default android sms app and comes with a ton of features.
 Check out the project website [here](https://organiso.web.app).

 ## Usage
-Download the latest apk from releases or install from Google PlayStore.
+Install from Google PlayStore or download the latest apk from releases.

 <a href="https://play.google.com/store/apps/details?id=com.bruhascended.organiso"><img src="https://play.google.com/intl/en_us/badges/images/generic/en_badge_web_generic.png" alt="Download on Google Play" height="100"></a>